FilipSulich/multi-scale-modeling/Assignment4/readme.md

 ## Exercise 5

-General idea is that we can introduce a second chemical (Chemical(1)), which is released by cells when they detect the chemical from bacteria/funghi.
-It acts as defense signal to the neighbouring uninfected plant cells that a pathogen is nearby and so they should strenghten their cell walls to prevent being infected.
+General idea is that we can introduce a second chemical (Chemical(1)), which is released by cells when they detect the pathogen chemical from bacteria/funghi.
+It acts as defense signal, which is sent to the neighbouring uninfected plant cells to inform that a pathogen is nearby and so they should strenghten their cell walls to prevent being infected.

 In pseudocode, this can be described as: